 The UA Little Rock Master in Social Work (MSW) program prepares graduates for careers in general social work practice and offers specialized concentrations in Advanced Direct Practice (clinical) or Community and Organizational Impact.
 We are committed to discovering and disseminating knowledge, embracing diversity, serving our communities and organizations, and eliminating the barriers that oppressed and vulnerable people face.
 Our program is nationally-accredited by the Council on Social Work Education.

-Students can also explore the Master of Social Work/Juris Doctor concurrent degree program that is offered with the UA Little Rock William H. Bowen School of Law.
+- The Master of Social Work/Juris Doctor concurrent degree program that is offered with the UA Little Rock William H. Bowen School of Law.

 Regular admission to the Master of Social Work program requires:

 - A completed application forms for the Graduate School and School of Social Work

 - A baccalaureate degree with a liberal arts background from an accredited institution

 - An overall undergraduate GPA of 3.0.
 An applicant whose undergraduate GPA is below 3.0 may be considered for conditional admission